+- 18.5.2.
+Foreseeable emergencies include:

+- Escape of gases from a utility

+- Escape of water from a utility

-- Escape of fuel/oil from a utility - · Contact with a live electrical system - Fire or explosion - 18.6.3.
+- Escape of fuel/oil from a utility

+- Contact with a live electrical system

+- Fire or explosion

+- 18.5.3.
 Additional foreseeable emergencies may exist associated with an excavation, confined space or work at height.
-Please refer to the appropriate procedure for further information. - 18.6.4.
-The Emergency Plan must address the following aspects as a minimum: - Evacuation (e.g., getting everyone to a place of safety) - Assess danger caused by the emergency - Rescue (e.g., anyone trapped or in need of medical assistance) - Emergency contacts and first aid arrangements - Secure the site - Environmental response - Notify the relevant third parties (e.g., Asset Owner(s) - Actions to take in an emergency situation involving electricity

-18.7.
+Please refer to the appropriate procedure for further information.

+- 18.5.4.
+The Emergency Plan must address the following aspects as a minimum:

+- Evacuation (e.g., getting everyone to a place of safety)

+- Assess danger caused by the emergency

+- Rescue (e.g., anyone trapped or in need of medical assistance)

+- · Emergency contacts and first aid arrangements

+- Secure the site

+- Environmental response

+- Notify the relevant third parties (e.g., Asset Owner(s)

+- Actions to take in an emergency situation involving electricity

+18.6.
 Identifying Utilities

-- 18.7.1.
+- 18.6.1.
 The Company Site Lead will ensure that where a composite drawing(s)/schedule are produced, it must be displayed on site in a prominent position or available to view.
-If a composite drawing is not required, then individual utility drawings must always be provided. - Composite drawings must be in colour and to a minimum scale of 1:2500\ - Individual utility drawings must be in colour and to a minimum scale of 1:500 where available from the asset owner. - \ Highways projects require composite drawings to be a minimum scale of 1:500 - 18.7.2.
-The Authorising Person must undertake a visual survey of the site and surrounding area to supplement the utility drawings i.e. street furniture, overhead lines and survey information obtained in the Design/Planning stages. - 18.7.3.
+If a composite drawing is not required, then individual utility drawings must always be provided. - Composite drawings must be in colour and to a minimum scale of 1:2500 - Individual utility drawings must be in colour and to a minimum scale of 1:500 where available from the asset owner. - Highways projects require composite drawings to be a minimum scale of 1:500 - 18.6.2.
+The Authorising Person must undertake a visual survey of the site and surrounding area to supplement the utility drawings i.e. street furniture, overhead lines and survey information obtained in the Design/Planning stages. - 18.6.3.
 The Authorising Person must ensure that prior to breaking ground a Cable Avoidance Tool and Signal Generator (CAT and Genny) survey is undertaken by a person with the technical ability to use underground utility location equipment.
 The survey must extend outside of the proposed excavation limits so that nearby services that could unexpectedly deviate into the works are identified and the locations confirmed.
-The CAT and Genny must both be within calibration dates and have a pre-use check completed before the survey. - 18.7.4.
-Once utilities have been located, the ground surface above the utility and beyond the outer edges of the proposed excavation must be highlighted/marked up to identify the positions and route of the utilities as a minimum. - 18.7.5.
+The CAT and Genny must both be within calibration dates and have a pre-use check completed before the survey. - 18.6.4.
+Once utilities have been located, the ground surface above the utility and beyond the outer edges of the proposed excavation must be highlighted/marked up to identify the positions and route of the utilities as a minimum. - 18.6.5.
 Where practicable tape or spray paint must be used in accordance with the below extract from Specification for Underground Utility Detection, Verification and Location PAS 128-2014:

 Item Colour

 Water Blue

 Gas Yellow

+Item Colour

 Electric All Voltage Red

 Data/Telecom White

 Oil/Fuel Pipeline Black

 Sewerage Black

-Item Colour

 Duct Grey

 Exclusion Zone Orange

 Other e.g. Heated District Network White (potentially)

-- 18.7.6.
-The Works Supervisor must ensure the marking is regularly inspected and maintained for the duration of the immediate works. - 18.7.7.
-Where there is a potential for additions/diversions or modifications carried out by others to utilities within the boundary of the project, the Site Lead must ensure contact with Asset Owner(s) has been made at least every 90 days to request updated utility drawings.
+- 18.6.6.
+The Works Supervisor must ensure the marking is regularly inspected and maintained for the duration of the immediate works. - Where there is a potential for additions/diversions or modifications carried out by others to utilities 18.6.7. within the boundary of the project, the Site Lead must ensure contact with Asset Owner(s) has been made at least every 90 days to request updated utility drawings.

-18.8.
+18.7.
 Confirmation of Isolation (if applicable)